 Item Requirements

 Hypervisor Service Desk Virtual Appliance can be deployed in the following virtual machine environments:

-◆ VMware Workstation 11.0 onwards

 ◆ VMware ESXi 6.x

-SUSE XEN on SLES 15 SP1, SLES 15, SLES 12 SP5 and SLES 12 SP4
+• SUSE XEN on SLES 12 SP4, SLES 12 SP5, SLES 15, SLES 15 SP1

-Microsoft Hyper-V
+Microsoft Hyper-V Windows 10.0

+◆ Citrix XenCenter 8.0

 Virtual Machine Configuration Service Desk Appliance requires the following minimum configuration that have been preconfigured by default:

-◆ RAM: 4 GB minimum
+• RAM: 4 GB minimum

 Disk Space: 40 GB minimum

 CPU Cores: 2

 Service Desk requires two hard disks.
-One hard disk of size 40 GB is pre-configured with the Appliance that uses the SLES 12 SP3 operating system and the other hard disk of minimum size 15 GB should be added for the Service Desk data.
+One hard disk of size 40 GB is pre-configured with the Appliance that uses the SLES 12 SP5 operating system and the other hard disk of minimum size 15 GB should be added for the Service Desk data.

-Depending on your requirement, you can increase the pre- configured disk space after deploying Service Desk Appliance.
+Depending on your requirement, you can increase the preconfigured disk space after deploying Service Desk Appliance.

 IP Address The server must have a static IP address or a permanently leased DHCP address.

 Database Service Desk Appliance comes with pre-installed PostgreSQL database.
 However, you can choose the other supported database and that must meet the database requirements.

-For more information, see Database Support in the ZENworks Service Desk 8.2 Platform Support Matrix
+For more information, see Database Support in the ZENworks Service Desk 8.3 Platform Support Matrix

 Administration Browser The following are supported web browsers for the Appliance console:

 Latest versions of Google Chrome

 Latest versions of Morzilla Firefox

-Microsoft EDGE (44.x and above)
+Latest version of Microsoft EDGE

 Item Requirements

 Supported Languages These are the supported languages for the Appliance console:

 • English - en

 • French - fr

-German - de
+• German - de

-• Italian - it
+◆ Italian - it

 ◆ Polish - pl

-Spanish - es
+• Spanish - es